yegeunyang/odin-calculator/README.md

 # Goal
 - Make a calculator that takes a number operand, followed by an operator, a  number operand, and an equal sign and displays the result.
+- This calculator can only evaluate a single pair of numbers at a time.
 - Add clear button.

 # Acknowledgments